sipgate/docs/docs/rest-api/authentication.md

 #### Step 4: Retrieve access and refresh token ####

-The response to the query explained in step 3 looks like:
+The response to the query explained in step 3 looks like this:

 ```json
 {